 2. Line up members for specific "speaking" roles on a given week

 It's easy to fall into a typical church misconception that the "leader" does everything.
 Don't let this happen!
 Ask other people to lead various components of your communion and edification time.
-You’ll probably want to keep a list of who has been assigned these responsibilities (so you can rotate involvement), and ask/inform people early in the week for upcoming items!
+You’ll probably want to maintain a list of who has been assigned these responsibilities so you can rotate involvement, and ask/inform people early in the week for upcoming items!

 Some of the regular speaking/leading roles will be:

-- COMMUNION: As a church, we find it important to partake in communion every week to remind us of the sacrifice of Christ and that He will return!
+- COMMUNION: As a church, we find it important to participate in communion every week to remind us of the sacrifice of Christ and that He will return!
 It is something that you can lead yourself (it doesn’t have to take a lot of preparation), but it also provides a great opportunity for other members (including the host, administrator or spiritual overseer) to serve the Body.
 People given this responsibility may need to have explained that this isn't meant to be a devotional, but a simple and brief reminder of the cross and return of Jesus.
-(And remember, the bread and cup represent the body and blood of Christ–they're not just random items.)
+(And remember, the bread and cup represent the body and blood of Christ–this should be mentioned!)
 The person leading should be someone who has been a member of the group for a while, and is apparently a believer.
 (Feel free to run names by your spiritual overseer!)

 On a week that someone specifically will be encouraged, it is good to remind the group that encouragements based in Scripture are especially meaningful (e.g., fruits of the Spirit, spiritual gifts, Christlikeness, etc.); It isn't simply a time to tell the person everything you like about them.
 Please encourage the group to put some considerable thought into what they might say, as this is the perfect opportunity for the receiver to better understand how God has gifted them to serve the Body!
 Take this seriously, and don't blow smoke!
 (And don't forget to let the group know early in the week who is being encouraged so they can prepare!)

 Be discerning about what to remind the Group of on a particular week.
-Here are some things you might want to bring up regularly...
+Here are some things you will want to bring up periodically...

 - "It is everyone's responsibility to welcome new people.
 If you see someone you've not met or standing alone, change that!
 It's very easy to get comfortable with members who have been around for a while–we hope they feel like family–but remember that our hope is to grow as more and more people are being adopted into God's Family.
 Think of how you felt when you were the new person; Every relationship has to start somewhere.
 Don't expect someone else to be the welcoming committee; Be that yourself!"